 4. Rivalries.
 St. Louis vs. Chicago is a good rivalry in baseball's National League, Cardinals vs. Cubs.
 It's a good one in hockey, Blues vs. Blackhawks.
 It could have been one in football, but NFL Cardinals vs. Bears and Rams vs. Bears never worked out.
 In the American League, Browns vs. White Sox was never truly a rivalry.

 Ah, but Baltimore vs. Washington?
 That didn't last long, but, geographically, it made sense.
 Baltimore vs. Philadelphia?
 That only lasted 1 year.
 Baltimore vs. New York?
 Now, you're talking.
-The Orioles, not the Red Sox, are the Yankees' closest AL opponents.
+The Orioles, not the Red Sox, are the Yankees' closest AL opponents by distance.
 Baltimore vs. Boston?
 They're not a whole lot further apart than St. Louis and Chicago, and they've had September showdowns in a few AL Eastern Division races.

 3. Ballparks.
-There were several stadiums named Sportsman's Park, all of them made of wooden and rickety firetraps, until a concrete-and-steel one was built in 1909.
+There were several stadiums named Sportsman's Park, all of them made of wood and thus rickety firetraps, until a concrete-and-steel one was built in 1909.
 It seated 30,804 people, which wasn't enough.
 The access situation was bad.
 The parking situation was bad.
 And, by the 1950s, as white flight turned the North Side of St. Louis into a black neighborhood, white fans didn't feel safe going there.
 The Cardinals eventually lobbied for, and got, a downtown stadium.
 The Browns didn't have any pull with City Hall.

 Probably the best-known photograph of Sportsman's Park,